 - assays performed repeatedly

-Assays, probes, and controls for qPCR and PCR
+Product focus: Assays, probes, and controls for PCR and qPCR

 PrimeTime® qPCR Assays